 The Bare Minimum

-For this build to work, you simply need access to spells.
+For this build to work, all you need is access to spells.
 Not all spells are easily reflavored into bombs, though.
 Using the Artificer as the example, here are some cantrips that I think are very bomb-like:

 - Acid Splash: Easily the most bomb-like cantrip.
 It even has the splash damage from the original Pathfinder bombs!
 Win!